 Wounds can heal by either regeneration or by repair but the vast majority of wounds in humans heal by repair.
 “Regeneration,” a process that involves replacement of damaged tissue with an exact replica which is indistinguishable from the original both morphologically as well as functionally, does not occur in mammalian skin.
 Rather, a process of “repair” occurs wherein a physiologic adaption of the injured tissue occurs to reestablish coverage or continuity that does not attempt to offer an exact replacement of the damaged skin.
 Thus, all mammalian wounds heal by scarring or repair and not by regeneration.

 The process of wound healing starts with the inflammatory phase which commences as soon as the wound is created.
 Critical to this early phase, the wound must undergo hemostasis of disrupted blood vessels, clearing of any bacterial invaders and removal of devitalized tissue.
-Injury to tissue initiates a wide array of responses that alter ...
+Injury to tissue initiates a wide array of responses that alter the cellular ...